 The first activity of the Latino SPW occurred in May 2009 when 15 individuals who are researchers, policy makers, public mental health leaders, consumers and advocates, community health leaders, ethnic services managers, and education professionals attended a one-day meeting.
 The initial meeting consisted of (1) a presentation and discussion of the overall goals of the Latino SPW; (2) a presentation of the CBPR model as a framework to guide the work of this stakeholder group; and (3) the creation of the California Latino Mental Health Concilio (see Appendix 2 for a list of the Concilio members).
 The Concilio is a core stakeholder group representing a range of constituencies.
 The Concilio included mental health consumer advocates, ethnic services managers, mental health providers, promotoras and promotores, educators, and representatives of a variety of groups, including migrant workers, juvenile justice workers, and LGBTQ individuals.
-The California Department of Mental Health supplied funding that enabled the University of California, Davis, Center for Reducing Health Disparities (CRHD) to develop the Latino SPW and plan and execute the Latino SPW's objectives and activities.
-The UC Davis CRHD was selected because of its history in studying
+The California Department of Mental Health supplied funding that enabled the University of California, Davis, Center for Reducing Health Disparities (CRHD) to develop the

 INITIATIVES DESCRIPTION AND GOALS Community Services and Supports (CSS) Services and strategies to serve the underserved populations.
 Intended to eliminate disparities in access and improve mental health outcomes for racial and ethnic populations and all underserved populations.
 Workforce Education and Training (WET) Workforce development programs to build human resource capacity.
-Intended to fill in the shortage of qualified and well-trained individuals to provide services for clients with severe mental illness.
+Intended to fill in the shortage of qualified and well-trained individuals to provide services for cxlients with severe mental illness.
 Capital Facilities and Technological Needs Infrastructure to support implementation of the Community Services and Supports and other programs.
 Intended to ensure funding to improve or replace the existing technology system and meet the program's infrastructure needs.
 Innovation Design and implementation of best practices specific to underserved populations.
 Intended to develop and implement promising practices to increase access to and quality of services for underserved populations.
 Prevention and Early Intervention (PEI) Support for the design of programs to prevent mental illnesses from becoming severe and disabling.
 Intended to improve timely access to services for underserved populations.